carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a graduate student in the Master of Economic Analysis at Universidad Carlos III de Madrid.
-Previously, I worked as a Senior Economist at the Fiscal Council of Peru (2018-2020).
+I'm a first-year PhD Researcher in the Department of Economics at the European University Institute (EUI) in Florence, Italy.
+Before joining EUI, I attended the Master in Economic Analysis at Universidad Carlos III de Madrid.

-Here I upload documents about classes I've taught, my previous professional works, and some research papers I've published during the last years.

 You may download my CV {{% staticref "files/cv_academic.pdf" "newtab" %}}here{{% /staticref %}}.